COVID-19 (Novel Coronavirus)

-Throughout this time, UHCS will promptly arrange testing of symptomatic students and those potentially exposed to someone with COVID-19.
+UHCS will continue to promptly arrange testing of symptomatic students and those potentially exposed to someone with COVID-19.

 For students traveling from states under Ohio's Travel Advisory and quarantining before entering the residence halls: All students will be tested for COVID-19 shortly before their quarantine is complete.
 The university will contact students and provide transportation for testing.
-If students test negative for COVID-19, they will proceed to move into residence halls or Greek housing on Aug.
-23, assuming they began quarantine on Aug.
-9. (Students who test positive will be isolated on campus, per university protocol.)
+If students test negative for COVID-19, they will proceed to move into residence halls or Greek housing.

 In addition, Ohio now offers pop-up testing sites; visit the state's website for more information.

 - Stay home from work, school and away from other public places.

 - Monitor your symptoms carefully.
 If your symptoms get worse, call Health Services or your provider immediately.

 - Get rest and stay hydrated.

 - For medical emergencies, call 911 if off campus or 216.368.3333 if on campus and notify the dispatch personnel that you have or may have COVID-19.

 - Avoid sharing personal items with other people in your household, like dishes towels and bedding.